simul/simul.github.io/ref/simul/plugin/plugintrueskyrenderer.md

 <a name="CreateCloudKeyframer"></a>
 ### simul::sky::uid CreateCloudKeyframer(char name)
 Create a New Cloud Layer
+<a name="CreateCustomWaterMesh"></a>
+### bool CreateCustomWaterMesh(int ID, simul::terrain::WaterMeshObjectValues newMesh)
+Add a custom water mesh to a given bounded water object
 <a name="DeleteCloudKeyframer"></a>
 ### void DeleteCloudKeyframer(simul::sky::uid uid)
 Delete an existing Cloud Layer